algorandfoundation/specs/dev/crypto.md

 random seed.

 ### SUBSET-SUM
-Algorand uses [SUBSET-SUM algorithm][sumhash] which is a quantum-resilient hash function.
+Algorand uses [SUBSET-SUM algorithm](./cryptographic-specs/sumhash-spec.pdf) which is a quantum-resilient hash function.
 This function is used by the [Merkle Keystore](merklekeystore) to commit on ephemeral public keys.
 It is also used to create Merkle trees for the StateProofs.